nmcguinness/2024_25---GD---CSharp---Intro/Exercises/Design Exercises.md

-**Design Exercise 1**
+## Exercises  - Design Exercises

+### Exercise 1: Using interfaces to simplify Player mods

-A player can encounter obstacles/threats/enemies of different types in a game and each threat can modify the player in the following ways:
+**Description**: A player can encounter obstacles/threats/enemies of different types in a game and each threat can modify the player in the following ways:
 - lava pit that reduces `health`
 - laughing gas that temporarily increases `resistance`
 - depress your `mood`